Facets-cloud/facets-cloud.github.io/markdown/index.md

 ## About the Company

-Facets.cloud is an independent entity that is incubated under [Capillary Technologies](https://www.capillarytech.com/), a leading SaaS product in the customer engagement sector.
-Currently, it manages applications hosted on several thousands of nodes provisioned on AWS public cloud.
+Facets.cloud manages applications hosted on several thousands of nodes provisioned on AWS public cloud.
 Facets.cloud has helped in reducing 15% of production issues emerging from automation gaps.

 ![Facets Case_Study_.png](media/Case_Study_.png)